pawelkaczor/pawelkaczor.github.com/_posts/reactive-ddd/reactive-business-processes.md

 #### Business process journal

-Before reacting upon an event, the Process Manager writes the event to its journal.
+Before reacting to an event, the Process Manager writes the event to its journal.
 The journal of a Process Manager is de facto a journal of a business process instance - it keeps the events related to particular business process instance in order they were processed by the Process Manager.

-#### Ordering Process - alternative implementation (Event Choreography)
+#### Ordering Process - an alternative implementation (Event Choreography)

 Instead of giving the responsibility for the business process execution to the single, external business entity (the Ordering Process is managed by a Process Manager, operating in the `Headquarters` subsystem), we could let the process emerge by allowing more direct communication between the offices.
-For example, to send the `CreateShipment` command to the `Shipping Office` in reaction to the `OrderBilled` event comming from the `Invoicing Office` we could register a simple Receptor in the `Shipping` subsystem.
+For example, to send the `CreateShipment` command to the `Shipping Office` in reaction to the `OrderBilled` event coming from the `Invoicing Office` we could register a simple Receptor in the `Shipping` subsystem.
 In the same way, we could implement other interactions required by the Ordering Process and thus make the `Headquarters` subsystem obsolete.

-The overall event flow could be modelled as presented on the following diagram:
+The overall event flow could be modeled as presented on the following diagram:

 ![](https://raw.githubusercontent.com/pawelkaczor/ddd-leaven-akka-v2/master/project/diagrams/OrderingSystem.png)

-We can find this alternative approach to the implementation of the Ordering Process in the previous versions of the [akka-leaven-ddd-v2](https://github.com/pawelkaczor/ddd-leaven-akka-v2/tree/20160731) project.
-The `Headquarters` subsystem was not existing at that time.
+We can find this alternative approach to the implementation of the Ordering Process in the previous [version](https://github.com/pawelkaczor/ddd-leaven-akka-v2/tree/20160731) of the ddd-leaven-akka-v2 project.
+The `Headquarters` subsystem did not exist back then.
 In the `Shipping` subsystem, you can find the implementation of the [Payment Receptor](https://github.com/pawelkaczor/ddd-leaven-akka-v2/blob/20160731/shipping/write-back/src/main/scala/ecommerce/shipping/PaymentReceptor.scala), that I described above.

 #### Summary

-To be written...
+Once we start modeling the interactions that shape our business domain, using the language of commands and events, we are on a good way towards a model of the system that is simple to understand by the business people and simple to express in the code.
+Although, we could implement the event-centric model on basis of the monolith architecture, we should not be scared of the distributed architecture, especially if we want the system to be scalable and fault-tolerant.
+As we saw, the coordination of activities between event-sourced business entities can efficiently and reliably be performed in the distributed environment.